J0na555/J0na555/README.md

 </p>

 ---

-### 💥 What's New?
-- 🛠️ Working on a **Django-React e-commerce platform** inspired by anime marketplaces
-- 📖 Learning **system design** to architect apps with the precision of a Coordinate

 ### 🔗 Want to Collaborate?
 Drop a message on [Telegram](https://t.me/JONAZZ2) or [X](https://twitter.com/jinxedjonass), and let's build something epic together!